The do’s and don’ts to break your dating rut…

 He invited his friend to come over, but she said she was going out with friends to hear a band play, and she invited him to come.

-In the past, he would have said ‘no’ without thinking twice, but he had our voice in his head because he had just enrolled into our program.
+In the past, he would have said ‘no’ without thinking twice, but he had our voice in his head because he had just enrolled in our program.

 So, he put his dumpling ingredients back in the fridge and went out with his friend and the group.
 He had an AMAZING time.